 How Much Caffeine Is In Monster?

 According to the official website of Monster Energy, they had mentioned the amount of caffeine in a can of a classic Monster, which is around 80 mg per serving.
 This caffeine amount equates to 160 mg per 16 ounces can.
 However, if you are among those categories that want to have all the energy drink nutrients without consuming a large amount of caffeine, then you can opt for Monster Energy Zero Ultra can or Monster Energy Absolutely Zero.
-As both these cans have very less amount of caffeine.
+As both these cans have very less amounts of caffeine.

 Typically, they have almost 20 mg less caffeine per can, then classic Monster Energy of 16 ounces can.
 On the contrary, if you want to give your energy level a buzz or booster start or you want to have more caffeine, then you can grab a can of “Monster Mean Bean Java Monster.”
 This Monster energy can give you a refreshing energy boost with the caffeine amount of 188 mg.